PasqualeAuriemma/Esp32-MyFishTankProject/webApp/README.txt

-Changing the name of the database in localhost.sql file:
+Changing the database name in localhost.sql file:

 --
 -- Database: `my_name_your_db`